 |MIS 099||Spreadsheet Proficiency Exam||0|

 |GBU 358||Business Law & Ethics||3|

-The following items are required for acceptance into the MC Business M.Acc. program:
+In addition to the accounting foundations coursework, the following items are required for acceptance into the Mississippi College online M.Acc. program:

 - Completed online application

-- Possess an undergraduate record and/or work experience that indicates the ability to pursue the M.B.A. program:
+- Possess an undergraduate record and/or work experience that indicates the ability to pursue the Master of Accountancy degree program:

 - 3.00 GPA and above (GMAT is waived)

 - 2.25-2.99 GPA must meet one of the following: